BPCI-Robotics/notebook-24-25/notebook.md

 ### Thu, November 14

 **What we did**

 This was the first day that we mostly devoted to letting the drivers practice on the field.
 We had assigned drivers by this point.
 Before we didn't see the point in assigning separate responsibilities for drivers and builders, but now we understand that this can increase efficiency.
 Especially considering that robotics has many members, some of them don't have anything to do.

 **Problems encountered**

-Actually, the drive test went surprisingly well, but there was one glaring issue, which [reminded us of an earlier issue](#stuck-on-a-triball).
+Actually, the drive test went surprisingly well, but there was one glaring issue, which reminded us of an earlier issue (we got stuck on a triball).
 The robot could drive onto a donut and get stuck.
 We didn't address this immediately, as the drivers were still getting used to the controls.
 The controls also didn't need much adjustment.

 ### Mon, November 18

 **What we did**

 At this point, we wanted to lock in the design before the competition, as any breaking changes could lead to having an incomplete non-functional robot before the competition.
 So we resisted most changes.
 Current projects would have to run independently from the competition robot, such as the elevation system and a complex sensing autonomous system.
 For autonomous we settled on just using a simple blind "go forward and do this" autonomous system.
 We did not see complex autonomous systems anyway, so this made sense.

 **PROS**

 Someone suggested using OkapiLib to program the robot.
 This would be considered a breaking change and a time consuming one, so like other projects, it was delayed until after the competition.
 This is because we would need to port our code to C/C++, which wouldn't be difficult but there are two programmers on the team, only one of them knows C. However, this would be very beneficial.
 This is because:

 * Micropython is very limiting: it lacks not only syntactical sugar like f-strings but also the ability to import other files as modules.
 This makes it easy to get lost in the long single-file codebase and its global variables.
 It also does not come with every Python standard module, not just the obvious ones like `os`.